Enneagram Type Four People are Sensitive and Withdrawn

 Enneagram Type 4 Careers

-• They can bring distinction to themselves in any field requiring creativity and style.
+- They can distinguish themselves in any field that requires creativity and style.

 Enneagram Type 4 Personality Type Cross-reference